nguyenvanuyn96/SPHTechMobileAssignment/README.md

 * Xcode Version 11.3 with Swift 5.0

 ## Building
-Open Terminar, and cd to folder which contains the Podfile of this project.
+Open Terminal, and `cd` to folder which contains the Podfile of this project.
 Then run
 ```
 $ sudo gem install cocoapods